History of Chicago in Timeline

 Chicago

-Chicago is the most populous city in Illinois and the Midwest, and the third-most populous in the United States, with a population of over 2.7 million as of 2020.
-As the seat of Cook County, it's the central hub of the Chicago metropolitan area, known as "Chicagoland," which is home to approximately 9.6 million residents.
+Chicago, the most populous city in Illinois and the Midwest, ranks as the third-largest city in the United States with a population of 2,746,388 as of 2020.
+It serves as the county seat of Cook County, the second-most populous county in the U.S. Chicago is the central hub of the Chicago metropolitan area, also known as "Chicagoland," which has a population of 9.6 million residents.

-In 1900, Chicago's population consisted of over 77% foreign-born individuals or those born in the United States to foreign parents.
-Germans, Irish, Poles, Swedes, and Czechs made up nearly two-thirds of the foreign-born population, and whites were 98.1% of the city's population.
+In 1900, over 77% of Chicago's population was either foreign-born or had foreign-born parents.
+Germans, Irish, Poles, Swedes, and Czechs made up nearly two-thirds of the foreign-born population.

 1901: Establishment of Joliet Junior College

-In 1901, William Rainey Harper was instrumental in the creation of the junior college concept, establishing nearby Joliet Junior College as the first in the nation.
+In 1901, William Rainey Harper played a crucial role in creating the junior college concept, leading to the establishment of Joliet Junior College as the first in the nation.

 In 1905, Benjamin Ferguson established a trust to fund outdoor public art in Chicago.

-In 1906, the Chicago Cubs and the Chicago White Sox faced each other in the World Series.
+In 1906, The Chicago Cubs and Chicago White Sox faced each other in a World Series.

-In 1907, the Brass Era car builder Bugmobile was founded in Chicago.
+In 1907, Chicago was part of the automobile revolution, hosting the Brass Era car builder Bugmobile, which was founded there.

-In 1908, the Chicago Cubs began what would be the longest championship drought in American professional sports.
+In 1908, the Chicago Cubs began what would become the longest championship drought in American professional sports, lasting until 2016.

 1910: Black Population Doubling

-By 1910, Chicago had become the nation's railroad hub, with over 20 railroads operating passenger service out of six different downtown terminals.
+By 1910, over 20 railroads operated passenger service out of six different downtown terminals, establishing Chicago as the nation's railroad hub.

 1912: Poetry Magazine Founded